izure1/serializable-bptree/README.md

 #### readHead(): `SerializeStrategyHead`|`null`

 This method is called only once when the tree is created.
 It's a method to restore the saved tree information.
-If it's the first tree creation and there are no saved tree information, return `null`.
+If it is the initial creation and there is no stored root node, it should return `null`.

 This method should return the value stored in the `writeHead` method.